buildtesters/buildtest/docs/index.rst

 - `Spack: <https://spack.readthedocs.io/en/latest/>`_  is ``S`` upercomputing ``PACK`` age Manager that supports 1000+ software packages and extremely efficient in combinatorial builds

+- `Pavilion: <https://github.com/hpc/pavilion2>`_ is a framework for running and analyzing tests targeting HPC systems

 Indices and tables
 ==================